Hunter Technology Corp.: Hunter Technology Engages Star Finance GmbH for European Communications

-VANCOUVER, British Columbia, Dec.
-09, 2020 (GLOBE NEWSWIRE) -- Hunter Technology Corp.
-(TSX-V: HOC; OTCQB: HOILF; WKN: A2QEYH, FSE: RWPM, ISIN: CA4457371090) ("Hunter" or the "Company") announces that it has entered into a consulting agreement for European investor relations (the "Agreement") with Star Finance GmbH ("Star Finance"), a Swiss-based company, for European corporate communication services.
+Vancouver, British Columbia--(Newsfile Corp. - December 9, 2020) - Hunter Technology Corp.
+(TSXV: HOC) (OTCQB: HOILF) (WKN: A2QEYH) (FSE: RWPM) (ISIN: CA4457371090) ("Hunter" or the "Company") announces that it has entered into a consulting agreement for European investor relations (the "Agreement") with Star Finance GmbH ("Star Finance"), a Swiss-based company, for European corporate communication services.
 Star Finance has offices in Steinhausen, Switzerland, and Cologne, Germany.

 Star Finance is owned and operated by Michael Adams who is a communications professional with more than 15 years of experience assisting Canadian public companies with introductions to investors, primarily in Germany and German-speaking Europe.
 Among other services, Star Finance owns and operates two established investment-focused financial websites and provides information about investment opportunities to its audience through e-mail newsletters, websites and various social media channels in the form of written articles as well as video content.